New Trends in YIVO Scholarship

 About the Speakers

-Jessica Kirzane is the assistant instructional professor of Yiddish at the University of Chicago.
+Jessica Kirzane is the associate instructional professor of Yiddish at the University of Chicago.
 She is the Editor-in-Chief for In Geveb: A Journal of Yiddish Studies.
-Her academic work has appeared in the Journal of Jewish Identities, Zutot, American Jewish History, Judaism: Race, and Ethics: Conversations and Questions (Penn State University Press, 2020) and The Sacred Encounter: Jewish Perspectives in Sexuality (CCAR Press, 2014) and her translations have been published in jewishfiction.net, Jewish Currents, Columbia Journal, Pakn Treger, Your Impossible Voice, and elsewhere.
-She is the translator of Miriam Karpilove's Diary of a Lonely Girl, or the Battle Against Free Love (Syracuse UP, 2019).
-Kirzane was a 2017 Translation Fellow and a 2018 Pedagogy Fellow at the Yiddish Book Center.
+Her academic work has appeared in L2 Journal, American Jewish History, Matrilineal Dissent: Women Writers and Jewish American Literary History (Wayne State UP, 2023); Judaism: Race, and Ethics: Conversations and Questions (Penn State UP, 2020) and elsewhere.
+Her literary translations from Yiddish have appeared in a variety of journals and she is the translator of three works by Miriam Karpilove Diary of a Lonely Girl, or the Battle Against Free Love (Syracuse UP, 2019), Judith (Farlag Press, 2020), and A Provincial Newspaper and Other Stories (Syracuse UP, 2023).
+Kirzane has been a Translation Fellow and a Pedagogy Fellow at the Yiddish Book Center and serves on the Academic Advisory Board of the Jewish Women's Archive.
 She earned her PhD in Yiddish Studies from Columbia University in 2017.

 William Pimlott's current project investigates the global Yiddish press, focusing on the polycentric development of Jewish journalism, politics and aesthetics in the period 1890-1920.
 He recently completed a visiting lectureship at Royal Holloway, University of London (2023), on the project Global Jewish Studies as/or Holocaust Studies, and he finished his PhD, Yiddish in Britain: Immigration, Culture and Politics, 1896-1910, at UCL in 2022.
 Dr. Pimlott has written for the London Review of Books, Tribune and Jewish Currents and recently published an article in Shofar, with colleague Alex Grafen, on Leo Koenig and Yiddish Art History.